mcc-us/bookkeeping/_pages/1-glossary.md

 24. *Control account*: An account in the general ledger that summarizes the balances of all accounts in a specific subsidiary ledger.

-25. *Correcting Entry*: An entry made to fix or adjust an error in a previous entry. **An entry to fix mistakes**
+25. *Correcting Entry*: An entry made to fix or adjust an error in a previous entry, **an entry to fix mistakes**

 26. *Credit*: Think RIGHT hand